omazapa/root/documentation/users-guide/FittingHistograms.md

    ROOT::Fit::FillData(data, h1);
 ```

-In this code example we have used the utility function of yje `Hist` library to fill the `BinData` object.
+In this code example, we have used the utility function of the *Hist* library, `ROOT::Fit::FillData` to fill the `BinData` object.
+The `ROOT::Fit::FillData` is defined in the headerfile `HFitInterface.h` and it has a signature for all different ROOT objects,
+like `TH1`, `THnBase`, `TGraph`, `TGraph2D`  and `TMultiGraph`
-It is possible to specify when creating the `BinData` object the options we want to use to fill it and the data range we want to use.
+It is possible to specify, when creating the `BinData` object, the data range we want to use and some fitting options we want to apply
+to fill in the object and later when fitting.
-The options are controlled by the ``ROOT::Fit::DataOptions`` class, the range by the ``ROOT::Fit::DataRange`` class.
+The fit data options are controlled by the ``ROOT::Fit::DataOptions`` class, the range by the ``ROOT::Fit::DataRange`` class.

 Here is an example how to specify the input option to use the integral of the function value in the bin instead of using the function value
-evaluated at the bin center, when doing the fit and use a
+evaluated at the bin center, when doing the fit and to use a
-range beween the xmin and xmax values.
+range beween the 'xmin' and 'xmax' values.

 ``` {.cpp}
    ROOT::Fit::DataOptions opt;